Kotlin/analysis-api/Writerside/topics/Types.md

 : The expected type is the type that the expression is expected to have in the context where it appears.

 <note>
-Analysis API distinguishes between an expression's type and its expected type, which represent different aspects of the Kotlin type system.
+The Analysis API distinguishes between an expression's type and its expected type, which represent different aspects of the Kotlin type system.

 The <em>expression type</em> represents the actual type of an expression after it has been resolved.
-It reflects the result of type inference, smart casts and implicit conversions.
+It reflects the result of type inference, smart casts, and implicit conversions.

 The <em>expected type</em> represents the type that is expected for an expression at a specific location in the code.
 This is determined by the context in which the expression appears, such as a variable type for its initializer, or a parameter type for a function call.
 </note>

 `val KtDeclaration.returnType: KaType`